surajsharma/kanastar/readme.md

 ## Usage

-- Currently the following sub commands are available
+- Currently the following subcommands are available:
   - `worker`
   - `manager`
   - `run`